hikari-murayama/hikari-murayama.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Candidate in the [Energy and Resources Group](https://erg.berkeley.edu) at the University of California, Berkeley.
 I'm a Doctoral Fellow at the [Global Policy Lab](http://www.globalpolicy.science) and am advised my [Prof. Solomon Hsiang](https://www.solomonhsiang.com) and by [Prof. Ronald Cohen](https://chemistry.berkeley.edu/faculty/chem/cohen).
-I anticipate graduating Spring or SUmmer 2025.
+I anticipate graduating Spring or Summer 2025.

 As a graduate student, I am leveraging my background to pursue questions rooted in carbon dioxide emissions mitigation.
 Mainly, I aim to understand emission levels today and land use change emissions from the past.
 I have established my methodological basis in remote sensing and machine learning, and am gaining expertise in land cover in Africa and atmospheric chemistry.